Trip To Japan

 • Komeda's Coffee: A famous Nagoya café chain, Komeda's Coffee is the go-to spot for Ogura Toast.
 Their thick slices of toast are perfectly crisp on the outside and soft on the inside, topped with just the right amount of sweet red bean paste.

-• Café Gentiane: Located in Nagoya Station, this café serves a variety of breakfast dishes, including their popular Ogura Toast.
-It’s a great place to start your day before exploring the city.
+• Café Gentiane: Located in Nagoya Station, this café serves various breakfast dishes, including their famous Ogura Toast.
+It's a great place to start your day before exploring the city.

 Uiro (Sweet Rice Cake)